Current Partnerships

 Davie County Schools – (2017-2022) $2.5 million to support DavieLEADS (Literacy Empowers All in Davie to Succeed), a five-year early literacy initiative to improve kindergarten readiness and to increase the percentage of students reading proficiently by the end of third grade.

-Hill Center and Mooresville Graded School District – (2015-2018) $1.9 million to test and enhance the Hill Learning System (HLS) iPad app, a digital version of the Hill Reading Achievement Program (HillRAP).
+Hill Learning Center and Mooresville Graded School District – (2015-2018) $1.9 million to test and enhance the Hill Learning System (HLS) iPad app, a digital version of the Hill Reading Achievement Program (HillRAP).

 4.0 Schools – (2017-2018) $200,000 to support Essentials Fellowships, Tiny Fellowships, and to offer start-up funds for promising innovative education-related ventures.
 Headquartered in New Orleans, 4.0 Schools is a non-profit incubator that finds, trains, and invests in passionate people solving the most important challenges in education.

 Oakwood School – (2017) $25,000 to partner with Horizons National, an award-winning, tuition-free, summer academic program serving low-income, public school students on the campuses of independent schools, colleges, and universities across the country.
-The Horizons partnership with The Oakwood School in Greenville, North Carolina will be the first of its kind in the state.
+The Horizons partnership with The Oakwood School in Greenville, North Carolina, will be the first of its kind in the state.
 This is the second grant of $25,000 to Oakwood School.

-Moore County Schools – (2012 – 2015) $2,000,000 + three-year commitment and partnership to launch an innovative professional development model for K-12 teachers known as “STEM Infusion”
+Moore County Schools – (2012 – 2015) $2,000,000 + three-year commitment and partnership to launch an innovative professional development model for K-12 teachers known as “STEM Infusion”.

 Asheville City Schools – (2011) $100,000 challenge grant for the Digitally Literate Asheville Initiative.
-Funds used towards the purchase of laptops for Asheville City Schools 1:1 initiative
+Funds used towards the purchase of laptops for Asheville City Schools 1:1 initiative.

 Kenan Fellows Program – (2011) $20,000 for partnerships with local businesses to train classroom teachers on relevant subject matter from industry and how to incorporate the information in classrooms.